 Think of how much time and energy you could save if…

-- Your freelance designers already had your brand info before creating an infographic.
+- Your freelance designers already had your brand info before creating an infographic or other nonprofit marketing piece.

 - You didn’t have to spend hours brainstorming something, anything to post on social media to meet your quarterly engagement KPI.